-The idea that sub-millisecond timing of action potentials can carry significant information is not new, but the clearest evidence comes from systems in which the dynamics of the stimulus itself has significant sub-millisecond structure, as in hearing and electroreception [5, 32].
-Even for H1, experiments demonstrating the importance of spike timing at the $\sim 2 \text{ ms}$ level [4, 33] could be criticized on the grounds that the stimuli had unnaturally rapid variations.
-It is thus important to emphasize that, in the experiments described here, H1 did not achieve millisecond precision simply because the input had a bandwidth of about a kiloHertz; in fact, the stimulus had a correlation time of $\sim 60 \text{ ms}$ (Fig 6), and 99.9% of the stimulus power was contained below 30 Hz (Fig 3f).
+The idea that sub-millisecond timing of action potentials can carry significant information is not new, but the clearest evidence comes from systems in which the dynamics of the stimulus itself has significant sub-millisecond structure, as in hearing and electroreception [6,33].
+For slow stimuli, the best recorded temporal precision is generally a few milliseconds, and is observed very early in the sensory processing [34].
+Even for H1, experiments demonstrating the importance of spike timing at the \sim 2 ms level [4,35] could be criticized on the grounds that the stimuli had unnaturally rapid variations.
+It is thus important to emphasize that, in the experiments described here, H1 did not achieve millisecond precision simply because the input had a bandwidth of about a kiloHertz; in fact, the stimulus had a correlation time of \sim 55 ms (Figure 6), and 99.9% of the stimulus power was contained below 30 Hz (Figure 3F).
+We are not aware